 Most obviously, when Bush flagrantly stole the election in 2000, it did not lead to fascism.
 Unions and leftists were still able to organize meetings and rallies and publish their criticisms of the government.
 More fundamentally, Bush’s ability to steal the election has less to do with evil Republicans and more to do with our outlandishly undemocratic constitution, which Democrats and Republicans alike uphold.

-However Bush did lead the US’s response to 9/11, including launching two wars in the Middle East which have led to over 1 million deaths and incalculable devastation.
+However, Bush did lead the US’s response to 9/11, including launching two wars in the Middle East which have led to over one million deaths and incalculable devastation.
 Bush also passed the Patriot Act, one of the most authoritarian measures in recent US history.
-But Biden and most congressional Democrats supported those wars and the Patriot Act — not to mention the regime of extradition and torture that followed — and it’s not at all clear that the same things wouldn’t have happened under a Gore adminstration.
-The Obama-Biden administration actually continued most of these policies, and even expanded the surveillance, the attacks on whistleblowers, immigrant deportations, and drone strikes (including killing the families of terrorists, something Democrats attacked Trump for merely saying he would do).
+But Biden and most congressional Democrats supported those wars and the Patriot Act — not to mention the regime of extradition and torture that followed — and it’s not at all clear that the same things wouldn’t have happened under a Gore administration.
+The Obama-Biden administration actually continued most of these policies and even expanded the surveillance, the attacks on whistleblowers, immigrant deportations, and drone strikes (including killing the families of terrorists, something Democrats attacked Trump for merely saying he would do).

 Therefore, it remains unclear how our democracy is uniquely undermined if and only if Trump wins, or why we must sacrifice DSA’s precious independence in order to ensure that a slightly less authoritarian capitalist candidate wins.

 The rise of far-right groups under the Trump administration, many of them armed and violent, is a terrifying development.
 It’s chilling to watch the president dog-whistle praise or explicitly encourage these groups.
 The fact that far-right groups have a toe-hold or worse in police departments across the country is even more worrying.
 No one can deny the danger that the far right poses.